How Dirty is Your Food?

 - sweet potatoes

-The following fruits are least likely to test positive for pesticide residues:
+Fruits least likely to test positive for pesticide residues –

 - domestic cantaloupe

 Fruit and veggies that have a non-edible skin can contain less pesticides.
-Just remember to wash the skin with soap and water before peeling or cutting into any fruit or veggie.
+Just remember to wash the skin with this veggie wash before peeling or cutting into any fruit or veggie.
 Just water is not good enough anymore.
 When you cut into an unwashed fruit or vegetable, whatever was on the skin can contaminate the inside of the produce.

 Next time you are out grocery shopping, bring both lists above which can be found on the EWG site, and see how you can reduce the amount of pesticides that you and your family ingest!